 Farm Start was born out of a desire to address various specific issues, alongside our wider system change goals.
 For one thing, many skilled growers come through our training and volunteering pathways, and we want them to be able to find meaningful employment within community food growing projects.
 We are also aware that there are many more trained growers out there who would love to be part of a project like OrganicLea, but we simply do not have the capacity to create employment opportunities for all the skilled and enthusiastic growers out there.

-We are also committed to buying in any extra produce (beyond what we can grow ourselves for our box scheme and market stalls) from small-scale and ethical producers who are as local as can be.
+We are also committed to buying in any extra produce (beyond what we can grow ourselves for our box scheme) from small-scale and ethical producers who are as local as can be.
 The demand for our produce is huge, and we want to be able to meet that demand, or support others to meet it directly, rather than seeing potential customers going to less sustainable producers instead.

 In order to make these goals a reality, some dedicated OrganicLea workers were tasked with the challenge of finding suitable and available land.
 Initially, it all looked fairly straightforward, with various neighbouring councils committed to the idea of providing their residents with something as magical as OrganicLea’s Hawkwood Community Market Garden.
 However, the reality of gaining access to land took much longer than any of us had expected.
 In the meanwhile, we created training plots on our local allotments for budding independent growers, built up a sizeable database of these “farm starters”, offered training opportunities specifically tailored to their needs and spread the word about our land search far and wide.